Introduction to 5/1 ARM Mortgages

-Each lender will have his or her own set of criteria that you’ll have to meet.
-Even if the interest rate he or she offers you is higher than you’d like it to be, you can try to reduce it by paying for discount points.
+Each lender will have its own set of criteria that you’ll have to meet.
+Even if the interest rate it offers you is higher than you’d like it to be, you can try to reduce it by paying for discount points.
 One mortgage point can lower your mortgage rate by anywhere from 0.125% to 0.25%.

 Besides buying points, you could also reduce the cost of taking on a 5/1 ARM by putting down more money or finding out if your seller is willing to pay for some of your closing costs.
 For conventional mortgage loans, many homebuyers are expected to make at least a 20% down payment.
 As an alternative, you could find out whether you can get a 5/1 ARM through the Federal Housing Administration, since you might be able to get a home with making a low down payment (that’s as little as 3%), in exchange for paying private mortgage insurance.

 Taxes and 5/1 ARMs

 Many homeowners who pay mortgage interest qualify for a mortgage interest deduction.
 If you’re willing to itemize your deductions instead of taking the standard deduction, you could write-off mortgage interest that you paid on a mortgage loan amount of $1 million or less.
 You could also deduct mortgage interest that you paid on up to $100,000 of home equity loan debt.

 Just remember that if you aren’t spending a lot of money on mortgage interest, you won’t be able to deduct much money when tax time rolls around.
 Fortunately, there are other tax breaks that you might be able to qualify for.